Mar - 31 , Prof. Dr Veena Bhalla

 By Prof. Dr Raghuvir Singh, Mar - 31

 Technology has stood as a saviour for higher education across the globe during adversity.
-It has assured that those functional aspects of edu...
+It has assured that those functional aspects of education...
 Read More

 By Prof.Dr R. K. Mahajan, Mar - 30

 Online Education played an influential role in the period of Pandemic disease spread (COVID-19) within our country.
-This teaching mode...
+This teaching mode saved our st...
 Read More

 By Prof. Dr Santosh Rane, Mar - 30

 Every facet of life in today's world has been influenced by modern Information and communication technology (ICT) in the 21st century in the mo...
 Read More